albumentations.core.pydantic

 )

-Ensure a tuple of two numbers is in non-decreasing order (value[0] <= value[1]).
-Raises ValueError otherwise.
-Use as a Pydantic validator for range params.
+Ensure the tuple is non-decreasing (`value[0] <= value[1]`); raise `ValueError` otherwise.
+Used as a Pydantic `AfterValidator` on ordered ranges.
 Args: value (tuple[Number, Number]): Tuple of two numeric values to validate.
 Returns: tuple[Number, Number]: The original tuple if valid.
 Raises: ValueError: If the first value is greater than the second value.

 Parameters